Service Charter

 - Implement any recommendations for improvements to service delivery or complaint handling that result from the resolution process.

-If you are not happy with the service you received from HaDSCO, or the way your health service complaint has been managed, please let us know by using our Feedback Form.
+If you are not happy with the service you received from HaDSCO, or the way your complaint was managed, please let us know by using our Feedback Form.
 You can also let us know your concerns by phone, email, or post.

-- You can request an internal review of your health service complaint management if there is a specific dispute about the processes applied, or decision/s made.
+- You can request an internal review of your complaint management if there is a specific dispute about the processes applied, or decision/s made.

-- The internal review is conducted by a senior officer who was not involved in the decision-making process for the original complaint outcome.
+- The internal review is conducted by a Senior Officer who was not involved in the decision-making process of the original complaint outcome.

 - A request for an internal review must be submitted in writing within six months of the date of the original decision.